 Contributions to Social Life

-Ambedkar"s personality was radical and revolutionary.
+Amedkar’s personality was radical and revolutionary.
 He used to say, “I don’t believe in any hero worship.
 Don’t worship any individual.”
 He refused to celebrate even his own birthdays.
 He told his friends and followers, “You have been celebrating my birthdays for the last 15 years, in which I never participated.
 I always opposed it.
 There is no need to celebrate such birthdays.”
 He never sought any respect or recognition for his struggle.

 “Where was Ambedkar during the freedom struggle?”
 Many people ask this question.
-He says, “I want to attain independence as much as you want, but I have question in mind whether my friends and brethren will also get independence or they will remain the slaves.”
+He says, “I want to attain independence as much as you want, but I have a question in mind, whether my friends and brethren will also get independence or they will remain the slaves.”
 He asked many questions to the Congress leaders on the same lines.
-On April 26, 1942, while speaking at Mumbai he asked called upon Congress leaders that I would fight more vehemently for the independence you are fighting for.
+On April 26, 1942, while speaking at Mumbai he called upon Congress leaders that I would fight more vehemently for the independence you are fighting for.
 At least, give me assurance that my people will have their share in power if we attain independence.
-Thus, for him, share of the depressed classes in independent India and ensuring a dignified life for them was equally important as freedom from the British rule.
+Thus, for him share of the depressed classes in independent India and ensuring dignified life for them was equally important as freedom from the British rule.

-We are aware of his satyagraha at Mahad.
+We are aware of his satyagrah at Mahad.
 Legally the lake was open to all.
-Christians Muslims, caste Hindus everybody was allowed to access the water, except so-called untouchables.
+Christians Muslims, caste Hindus everybody was allowed to access the water, except the so-called untouchables.
 The conservatives purified the water with rituals, beaten up Ambedkar and his followers.
 Ambedkar rebuts if we would have become Muslims or Christians you would not have stopped us from drinking water.
-We are Hindus and we want to remain Hindus that is why you are not allowing to access drinking water?
-He did the same thing in his Ram Mandir satyagraha at Nasik.
+We are Hindus and we want to remain Hindus that is why you are not allowing to us access drinking water?
+He did the same thing in his Ram Mandir satyagrah at Nasik.
 He said, “Untouchability is the biggest blot on Hinduism and we will clean it.”
-During his struggle, his tone gets sharper.
+During his struggle his tone gets sharper.
 He told his followers that untouchability is not a blot on Hinduism but on our body and we have to clean it.
 It means that we ourselves will have to fight against this social slavery.

 For him the basis of transformation was Dharm.
 He was distressed that the youth are apathetic towards Dharm.
-For him, the Dharm is the source of trust and confidence.
-That is why he was dead against the communist who considered religion as the opium of the masses.
+For him the Dharm is the source of trust and confidence.
+That is why he was dead against the communist who considered religion as opium of the masses.
 He was in favour of retaining the core of Dharm but against the hypocrisy and fraud in the name of Dharm.

-For him, enmity and jealousy can never be the basis of reforms.
+For him enmity and jealousy can never be the basis of reforms.
 In this nation, true reform can be done only through Dharm.
-For him, social reforms were more important than political ones.
+For him social reforms were more important than political ones.
 He was well aware of the fact that political reforms will remain on paper if there is no social harmony and sense of brotherhood.
 He also says, “We need social, economic and political freedom.”
-Even after independence, he warned that mere political freedom will be useless if we continue to keep masses in abject poverty.
+Even after independence he warned that mere political freedom will be useless if we continue to keep masses in abject poverty.

 Opposition to Communism